sam81/sam81.github.io/r_guide_bookdown/02_a_simple_introduction_to_R.md

-# A Simple Introduction to R
+# A simple introduction to R

 This chapter will give a simple introduction to R, just to get familiar with it and get a general idea of how it works.
-This chapter assumes no previous knowledge of programming or anything similar.
+This chapter assumes no previous knowledge of programming.
 If you know other computer languages, or have even a basic knowledge of programming, getting started will be easy.
 If you don't, don't worry, R syntax is very elegant and simple, it might take a little while, but after looking at some examples, and importantly, trying them out yourself, you'll be up and running without problems.
 This tutorial deals only with learning to use R from the command line, if you'd rather use R with a GUI, that is, with a "point and click" interface, please have a look at Section \@ref(gui) for some information on how to get started.

 ## Datasets

 This guide uses several datasets.
 If you want to follow the examples given in the guide you can download the datasets from this URL: https://sam81.github.io/r_guide_bookdown/rguide_datasets.zip

-## Firing up and Quitting R
+## Firing up and quitting R

 Under GNU/Linux systems you can start R  from a shell, just type `R` and press <kbd>Enter</kbd>.
 Under Windows you can click on the R icon to start the R GUI.